omarelfiki/unity-ml-drl-data/README.md

 # unity-ml-drl-data
 ### Group 6 - P2-1: Artificial Intelligence & Machine Learning

-unity-ml-drl-data is a GitHub repository for experienting with Deep Reinforcement Learning (DRL) using Unity and ML-Agents.
-This project uses simulated 3D enviroments to study and train agents with DRL algorithms, while logging performance and behavioral data using TensorBoard for analysis using Machine Learning Techniques.
+unity-ml-drl-data is a GitHub repository for experimenting with Deep Reinforcement Learning (DRL) using Unity and ML-Agents.
+This project uses simulated 3D environments to study and train agents with DRL algorithms, while logging performance and behavioral data using TensorBoard for analysis using Machine Learning Techniques to make predictions on training results.
+More information can be found in the [`docs/`](https://www.github.com/omarelfiki/unity-ml-drl-data/tree/main/docs) directory.

-### Project Structure
+### Repository Structure
 ```
 unity-ml-drl-data/
 │